Cell Phone Recycling Facts

 3. Recycling Saves Energy

-That statistic may sound insane, but it’s true.
+Did you know recycling one million laptops saves enough energy to power 3,600 homes annually?
+That statistic may sound unbelievable, but it’s true.
 Simply by recycling electronics, not only can we minimize e-waste, but we can save energy and minimize costs.

 4. E-Waste Ends Up in Other Countries